Patching 25,000 Servers Without Breaking the Internet

 The Wake-Up Call

 March 2020.
-A critical security vulnerability is announced.
-Your infrastructure team has 72 hours to patch over 25,000 compute instances across dozens of regions and hundreds of availability zones.
+A critical security vulnerability lands—the kind that gets a CVE number and a scary name.
+Your infrastructure team has 72 hours to patch over 25,000 compute instances across 12 regions and hundreds of availability zones.

 The Deceptively Simple Plan